dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 by high mitochondrial gene expression because the mitochondrial transcripts are contained within the mitochondria, while other transcripts in the cytoplasm may leak out.
 Use the mitochondrial percentage filter to try to remove these cells.
 > > 2 ).
 Cells may be doublets of two different cell types.
 In this case they might express many more genes than either cell type alone.
 Use the "number of genes expressed" filter to try to remove these cells.
-> > 3 ).
-Cells
 > {: .solution}
 {: .challenge}